jonnyrude/hello-world/README.md

-git add <filename>; will add a file to your branch *You must 'add' a file (to a commit), before you can commit it */Add an entire folder and its subfolders by using 'add -f ./folder'/* git commit -m "<commit message"; commits the changes locally git push; pushes your changes onto the master on Github (will need login credentials)
+git add <filename>; will add a file to your branch *You must 'add' a file (to a commit), before you can commit it */Add an entire folder and its subfolders by using 'add -f ./folder'/* git commit -m "commit message"; commits the changes locally git push; pushes your changes onto the master on Github (will need login credentials)